-Figure 154 Advanced Application > VLAN Stacking > Port-based QinQ (Standalone mode)
+Figure 185 Advanced Application > VLAN Stacking > Port-based QinQ (Standalone Mode)

-Figure 155 Advanced Application > VLAN Stacking > Port-based QinQ (Stacking mode)
+Figure 186 Advanced Application > VLAN Stacking > Port-based QinQ (Stacking Mode)

-Table 94 Advanced Application > VLAN Stacking > Port-based QinQ
+Table 97 Advanced Application > VLAN Stacking > Port-based QinQ

-LABEL DESCRIPTION Slot (Stacking mode) This field appears only in stacking mode.
+LABEL DESCRIPTION SLOT This field appears only in stacking mode.
 Click the drop-down list to choose the slot number of the Switch in a stack.
 Port This field displays the port number.
-In stacking mode, the first box field is the slot ID and the second field is the port number. means all ports (on the same Switch).
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.
+Settings in this row apply to all ports.
+Use this row only if you want to make some settings the same for all ports.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
+Note: Changes in this row are copied to all the ports as soon as you make them.
 SPVID SPVID is the service provider's VLAN ID (the outer VLAN tag).
 Enter the service provider ID (from 1 to 4094) for frames received on this port.
-See Chapter 7 on page 92 for more background information on VLAN ID.
+See Chapter 9 on page 119 for more background information on VLAN ID.
 Priority Select a priority level (from 0 to 7).
 This is the service provider's priority level that adds to the frames received on this port.
 "0" is the lowest priority level and "7" is the highest.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.

-22.4.2 Selective Q-in-Q
+24.4.2 Selective Q-in-Q